Courtesy lights: United States

-Colors

-Northeastern states mandate blue lights for both firefighters and EMTs, as law enforcement vehicles use red lights.
-In the southern jurisdictions, police lights are all blue, and responding volunteers use red lights.
-Red is more prevalent, and used by volunteers in over 3/4 of states across the U.S.

 United Kingdom

 In the United Kingdom, courtesy lights may only be used by doctors (registered and qualified) on vehicles, when responding to an emergency.
 The colour must be green; courtesy lights do not grant any exemptions to traffic laws, similar to many states in the United States.
 The Road Vehicle Lighting Regulations 1989 grants this lawful excuse to use green lights: "green light from a warning beacon fitted to a vehicle used by a medical practitioner registered by the General Medical Council (whether with full, provisional or limited registration)".

 Some doctors work within ambulance services – and ambulances – and therefore some doctors may use blue lights and sirens in this case.
 Alternatively, some vehicles which are ambulances (or used for that purpose) show blue and green lights.

+Canada

+In Canada, firefighters in Ontario, Alberta, and Quebec may use green flashing lights in their personal vehicles.
+The green lights do not provide any exemptions from road rules, but they are intended to ask the right of way from other road users.

+Saskatchewan and Manitoba are the only 2 of 10 Provinces that legally recognizes firefighters' personal vehicles as emergency vehicles, and this includes giving them the ability to break normal road rules, and requiring traffic to pull to the right and stop for these Personally Owned Vehicles when the warning devices are activated in both provinces.
+Sirens are allowed in conjunction with red or red and blue emergency lights for personally owned volunteer vehicles in Saskatchewan, but Manitoba only allows red emergency lights without sirens.